Mahjong: Melds

-Melds are groups of tiles within the player's hand, consisting of either a pong (three identical tiles), a kong (four identical tiles), a chow (three suited tiles all of the same suit, in numerical sequence), or eyes (two identical tiles needed in a winning hand).
+Melds are groups of tiles within the player's hand, consisting of either a pung (three identical tiles), a kong (four identical tiles), a chow (three tiles of the same suit in numerical sequence), or eyes (two identical tiles needed in a winning hand).
 Melds may be formed by drawing a tile from the wall, or by seizing another player's discard.
 There are rules governing which player has priority for a discard, and whether the meld should be exposed (displayed to all players) or remain concealed, depending on the manner in which the meld is formed.

 Interruption of play

-The regular anti-clockwise order of turns may be interrupted for four events:
+The regular counter-clockwise order of turns may be interrupted for four events:

 1. Flower or season

 Whenever a player draws a flower or season, it is announced and then placed to the side (it is not considered a part of the 13-tile hand, but in the event that player wins, they may earn bonus points for them) and the last tile of the wall is drawn as a replacement tile so that the player has the 14 pieces needed before their discard.
-This may happen successively in a player's turn.
+This may happen successively in a player's turn, each one needs to be set aside and a new tile taken from the wall.

-2. Melding another player's discard
+2. Melding by seizing a tile from another player's discard

-When a player discards a tile, other players may steal the tile to complete a meld.
-Stealing tiles has both advantages (quickly forming a winning hand and scoring extra points) and disadvantages (being forced to reveal part of one's hand to other players and not being able to change the meld once declared).
+When a player discards a tile, other players may seize the tile to complete a meld.
+Seizing tiles has both advantages (quickly forming a winning hand and scoring extra points) and disadvantages (being forced to reveal part of one's hand to other players and not being able to change the meld once declared).

-When a meld (pong, kong, or chow) is declared through a discard, the player must state the type of meld to be declared and expose the meld by placing the three (or four) tiles face up.
-The player must then discard a tile, and play continues to the right.
-If the player who melds a discard is not directly after the discarder (in order of play), one or two players will essentially miss their turn as play continues anti-clockwise from the player who declared the meld.
+When a meld (pung, kong, or chow) is declared through seizing a discard, the player must state the type of meld to be declared and expose the meld by placing the three (or four) tiles face up.
+The player must then discard a tile, and play continues to the right of that player (this can disrupt the turn order).
+If the player who melds a discard is not directly after the discarder (in order of play), one or two players will essentially miss their turn as play continues counter-clockwise from the player who declared the meld.

 If multiple players call for a discarded tile, priority for the discard depends on the declared action of the player stealing the discard.